 Each morning, I filled a bowl with ice water and dunked my face into it for 30 seconds straight.
 The first couple of days, it took me multiple tries to keep my head underwater for that long—but by day three, I had gotten the hang of it.
 One thing I didn't get used to, even after a week?
 The shock to your system that comes along with sticking your face in an ice bath moments after you wake up.
 I'm not naturally a morning person, and this was quite a way to start the day.

 Though I never looked forward to my morning dip, I did look forward to the way my skin looked afterward.
 My cheeks looked noticeably less puffy, and the swelling around my eyes and chin diminished.
 Beyond that, my skin tone looked visibly smoother and more even—so much so that I decided to skip complexion products a few times over the course of the experiment.
 See ya, concealer (at least for now).

-If the morning polar plunge doesn’t appeal to you either, don’t worry: There are other ways to use cold therapy to achieve lifted, luminous skin.
+If the morning polar plunge doesn’t appeal to you either, don’t worry: There are other ways to reap the ice facial benefits of lifted, luminous skin—without the actual ice facial.
 “If you’re not into the idea of plunging your face into an icy bowl of water, using tools like ice rollers and chilled face globes will accomplish the same effects," says Dr. Yadav.
 “You can also refrigerate sheet masks to achieve similar results, albeit on a smaller scale.”

 Yes, you can grab regular ice cubes from your freezer but what fun is that?
-These antioxidant-rich cubes (think verbena leaf and copper) are designed to tone and firm skin with each run.
+These antioxidant-rich cubes (think verbena leaf, niacinamide, and copper) are designed to tone and firm skin with each run.

 Blueberries contain important antioxidants and coconut milk promotes collagen production.
 Follow Dr. Yadav’s advice and stick this in your fridge for an extra cooling sensation upon application.